A first timer's guide to enchanting Paxos, Greece

 Whizz around on two wheels or mess about in boats - they're the two top choices for getting around Paxos.
 Scooter hire is cheap and easy to arrange from bike shops in Gaios, and they're a fun way to get about the island and explore some of the further-flung beaches.
 To get to the more out-of-the-way beaches, though, your best bet is by boat, which you can hire from all three villages in Paxos.
 Just drop anchor and dive in.

 For a change of scenery, hop on a boat for a day trip to Paxos' even tinier neighbour, Antipaxos.
 Here the beaches are pure soft sand, and they make a change from the pebbles and rocks of Paxos.
 Stop for lunch in one of the beachfront tavernas and enjoy the wine made by some of the 150 people who live on the island and cultivate its vineyards.

 Tempted to try Paxos, Greece, for your next holiday?
-Visit our dedicated Paxos holidays page for the latest offers from the likes of Olympic Holidays, Thomson, and James Villas, or check our selection of holiday discount codes and online deals.
+Visit our dedicated Paxos holidays page for the latest offers from the likes of Olympic Holidays, TUI, and James Villas, or check our selection of holiday discount codes and online deals.
 Don't forget to check out our weather guide to Paxos, or use our interactive tool to compare the weather with another destination.

 We promise not to share your details

 *affiliate links: find out how we are funded and why this helps us remain free to use.